 - Since it is an expensive spice, you may get several adulterated varieties of saffron.
 Buy from a well-known brand or store that has government-approved quality trademarks.

-- Pure saffron is in crimson color with a soft orange-red tip.
-The highest grade variety has a deep color.
+- Pure saffron is crimson with a soft orange-red tip.
+The highest-grade variety has a deep color.
 Adulterated types might look completely crimson and have white or yellow threads.

 - Store in an airtight container and put in a dark place.
 This way, its taste and fragrance remain for some months.

-- You can also wrap it in a foil, and then put in an airtight container and refrigerate.
+- You can also wrap it in a foil, put it in an airtight container, and refrigerate it.

-Saffron may not be dangerous during pregnancy if taken in very small quantities (in milligrams).
-It enhances the aroma and the look of the dishes and might make them more appetizing.
+Saffron enhances the aroma and the look of the dishes and might make them more appetizing.
 However, make sure you are not taking it in high quantities.
 Also, consult your doctor before including it in your regular diet.

 Did you use saffron when you were pregnant?
 Share your experiences with us in the comments section below.

 2. Sreetama Chakrabarti and Abhik Chakrabarti; Food taboos in pregnancy and early lactation among women living in a rural area of West Bengal; J Family Med Prim Care (2019)